 package:

-http: latest_version
+dependencies: http: latest_version

 By following these steps, you have successfully set up push notifications in Flutter using Firebase Cloud Messaging and PHP as the backend.
 You can now send notifications from your PHP script to your Flutter app users.